f5devcentral/f5-agility-labs-cert/docs/class2/modules/module01.rst

    vi.
 When you have completed defining your default gateway, hit the
         **Finished** button

-1. Verify your network configuration
+2. Verify your network configuration

-   b.
+   a.
 Use SSH or WebShell (UDF Only) to access your BIG-IP.

       i.
 Ping your default gateway, 10.1.10.1